tripatjeetsingh/terraform_scp_cicd/README.md

 # UMB - Terraform AWS Service Control Policies

-This repo is a collection of AWS Service Control Policies (SCPs) written in Hashicorp Terraform to be used in AWS Organizations.
+This repository is a collection of AWS Service Control Policies (SCPs) written in Hashicorp Terraform to be used in UMB AWS Organizations.

+UMB adopts three sources to establish a security control baseline for its AWS environment:

+- CIS Amazon Web Services Foundations Benchmark (Current version 1.4)
+- PCI-DSS (For accounts labled CDE)
+- AWS Foundational Security Best Practices

+These security controls are also referred to as guardrails.

+Wherever possible, guardrails will be implemented on a preventative basis.
+These will take the form of either a Service Control Policy or AWS Config Rule with Auto-Remediation.
+Alternatively, a standard AWS Config Rule will be implemented when a preventative rule may not be technically possible or feasible.
+In these cases an alert and notification to the resource owner would be implemented in order for the control deviation to be corrected.

 ## About Service Control Policies